arnogeimer/Master-Thesis/README.md

 DataCreate.py contains a simple function generating Data based on n, p1, sparsity and noise.
-Main.py contains the ANN with  its activation functions. masterproject.py contains the model and is run on the High Performance Computer using Slurm
+Main.py contains the ANN with  its activation functions. masterproject.py contains the model and was run on an HPC with Slurm